Scholars programs at Ohio State provide community and engagement opportunities for students with specific interests, experiences or goals.

 The Young Scholars Program is an exceptional opportunity for academically talented middle-schoolers with high financial need who aspire to be the first in their family to complete college.
 The program accepts applications from eighth grade students in nine Ohio public-school school districts.
 Young Scholars complete a rigorous college preparatory curriculum before entering Ohio State.

-Stamps Eminence Fellows is a highly competitive scholarship that combines a vibrant Scholars community with University Honors Program benefits.
-Prospective first-year students must apply to the Columbus campus by the university’s early action deadline, indicate interest in the University Honors Program or Ohio State Scholars Program on the application, and complete a separate Stamps Eminence application and review process.
+The Stamps Eminence Scholarship Program offers a strong Scholars community rooted in research, service and impactful academic and community experiences with University Honors Program benefits.
+Prospective first-year students must apply to the Columbus campus by the November 1 early action deadline, indicate interest in the University Honors Program or Ohio State Scholars Program on the application, and complete a separate Stamps Eminence application and review process.

 Morrill Scholarship Program